Canon 5D Mark III versus Nikon D3S

 - More heavily discounted: Has been around for much longer (launched in October 2009).

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the match-up (8 : 4 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark III is the clear winner of the match-up (8 : 4 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Canon 5D Mark III (⇒ rgt)||HiRec||82/100 Gold||4.5/5||5/5||4.5/5||2012||3,499||discont.||check|